What kind of "complexity" is dual to holographic complexity?: Field theory dual of the holographic complexity and applications

 Here we assume Re$(\ln\mathcal{N}[\varphi_1,\varphi_2])\ll S_{\text{cl}}/\hbar$ and Im$(\ln\mathcal{N}[\varphi_1,\varphi_2])\ll S_{\text{cl}}/\hbar$.
 Here the minimization means that we choose the minimal on-shell action if the classical pathes are not unique.

-In particular, we are interested in the complexity between the field operator eigenstate $|\varphi_0\rangle$ and the ground state $|\Omega\rangle$ for a given Hamiltonian.
-The field operator eigenstate is the continuous limit of the product state in the configuration space, which is assumed as the reference state in the path-integral complexity.
-The inner product between these two states can be obtained by the Euclidean path integral:
+Let us consider the complexity between the ground state $|\Omega\rangle$ of a Hamiltonian and the field operator eigenstate $|\varphi_0\rangle$.
+The field operator eigenstate is the continuum limit of the product state in the configuration space and it is assumed to be the reference state in the path-integral complexity.
+The inner product between these two states can be computed by the Euclidean path integral as follows: